koliseoapi/help/content/call-for-papers/call-for-papers.md

 ## Get the link to submit proposals

-After saving the call for papers, click the **Get Link** button at the top of the page and select **Call for Papers** to get the link to submit a session proposal.
+After saving the call for papers, click **Get Link** at the top of the page and select **Call for Papers** to get the link to submit a session proposal.

 ![Get the link to the call for papers](/img/screenshots/c4p/get-link.avif)